 2:40pmPanel Discussion: Is the illiquidity premium still viable in alternative credit?

 Institutional appetite for private debt is on the rise, as investors struggle to find yield and diversification in a low interest rate environment.
 However, are their expectations of high returns sustainable in the long-term?
 In a market that can be adversely affected by politics, regulation and competition where are the potential liquidity pitfalls and how can investors manage their exposure?
 What is the outlook for risk and return in alternative credit in the year ahead?

-Mark Mansley, Chief Investment Officer, Environment Agency Pension Fund
+Mark Mansley, Chief Investment Officer, Brunel Pension Partnership

 Elizabeth Fernando, Head of Equities, USS

 Ursula Marchioni, Director, Head of Portfolio Analysis and Solutions, EMEA, BlackRock

 4:35pmClosing discussion: Life after Brexit

 As the UK’s withdrawal from the EU gathers pace the whole investment industry will be faced with new opportunities as well as challenges.
 This high level discussion will feature prominent figures from both sides of the Brexit debate as they assess the implications of this game-changing development on markets, investors and asset managers.